ovn-org/ovn-kubernetes/docs/config.md

 ## Config values

+The config file contains common configuration options shared between the various ovn-kubernetes programs (ovnkube, ovn-k8s-cni-overlay, etc).
+All configuration file options can also be specified as command-line arguments which override config file options; see the -help output of each program for more details.

+### [default] section

 The following config option represents the MTU value which should be used for the overlay networks.
 ```